Safety is our specialty, and this also applies to handling your personal data and ensuring that your privacy is respected.

 - MyPages use activity on web and in the app: Deleted 12 months after the end of the customer relationship

 - Call recordings from the alarm central: Deleted 12 months after the recording.
-Recordings from calls to our customer service center (unless you have not consented to such recordings) are stored for 12 months
+Recordings from calls to our customer service center (unless you have opted-out of such recordings ) are stored for 12 months

 - Back-ups: Our IT back-ups are deleted on a rolling two-year basis